scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `gracePeriod` field of a TRC specifies the period of time during which the predecessor TRC can still be considered active (the "grace period").
 The grace period starts at the beginning of the validity period of the new TRC.

-The validity period of the predecessor TRC ends when
+The validity period of the predecessor TRC ends when:

-- the grace period has passed,
+- the grace period has passed;
-- the predecessor’s expiration time is reached, or
+- the predecessor’s expiration time is reached; or
 - the successor TRC of the new TRC has been announced.

 **Note:** The event that happens first marks the end of the predecessor's validity period.

 The `gracePeriod` field defines the grace period as a number of seconds (positive integer).

 The value of the `gracePeriod` field in a base TRC MUST be zero.
 The value of the `gracePeriod` field in a non-base TRC SHOULD be non-zero.
 It SHOULD be long enough to provide sufficient overlap between the TRCs in order to facilitate interruption-free operations in the ISD.
-If the grace period is too short, some control-plane AS certificates might expire before the corresponding AS can fetch an updated version from its CA.
+If the grace period is too short, some Control Plane AS certificates might expire before the corresponding AS can fetch an updated version from its CA.

 ##### `noTrustReset` Boolean {#notrustreset}